 You kinda have to watch wear you walk (or swim) on this tour.
 Our guide said once the camera ban was followed by all companies, accidents dramatically declined.

-ATM Cave in Belize worth a visit
+ATM Cave in Belize worth your time and money

 We paid $95 each for the tour (and then we gave a good tip at the end).
 The company’s website has the price listed for $110.
 We booked ours off the street the day before the tour, so that may be why there is a price difference – I do not know for sure.